Billyjeem123/cms/Readme.md

  Project-Url [cms](localhost/cms)

-During my internship duration at Fireswitch as a Backend intern developer, I was opportune to take some students' PHP from the fundamentals to project building aspect...
+During my time as a Backend intern developer at Fireswitch, I had the opportunity to guide students through the fundamentals of PHP all the way to project building.

 In this project, I taught my student how to implement the following features.